Cerebral arteriovenous malformation

 - draining veins

 The nidus is fed by one or more arteries and drained by one or more veins.
-The feeding arteries are enlarged due to the increased flow and flow related arterial aneurysms are encountered 3.
-Venous aneurysms also referred as venous pouches, are also seen.
-It may contain dystrophic calcification, a small amount of gliotic tissue and blood in different stages of evolution.
+The feeding arteries are enlarged due to the increased flow, and flow-related arterial aneurysms are encountered 3.
+Venous aneurysms also referred to as venous pouches, are seen as well.
+It may contain dystrophic calcification, a small amount of gliotic tissue, and blood at different stages of ageing.